egg-bread/stalks/README.md

 ## Output
 The program spits out line graph(s) with guaranteed minimum & possible maximums, and the possible turnip pattern the island is having.

+WIP

+## Special Thanks
+- Ninji's [gist](https://gist.github.com/Treeki/85be14d297c80c8b3c0a76375743325b) for how turnip prices are generated in-game